mxmxmx/eurotrash/hard/BOM.md

 - 100R :         4x
 - 220R :         2x
-- 510R :         12x [these values are non-critical, you could just get a bunch 220R and use them wherever it says 500R]
+- 510R :         12x [these values are not critical, you could just get a bunch 220R and use them wherever it says 500R]
 - 1k :           4x
 - 10k :          4x
 - 20k :          2x